dilyn-corner/ubuntu-core-riscv64/README.md

 }
 ```

-`{authority,brand}-id` point at the official Snapcraft store for simplicity.
+`{authority,brand}-id` point at me, the signer of the model.

 `grade` is dangerous because we have to sideload our kernel and gadget snaps.

-`default-channel` and `id` are optional fields for snaps, and so we don't need
+`default-channel` and `id` are optional fields for snaps when using dangerous
-to include any garbage data here for our gadget or kernel snaps.
-Just make sure
+grade models, and so we don't need to include any garbage data here for our
-the name match and you actually have a declared gadget and kernel.
+gadget or kernel snaps.
+Just make sure the names match and you actually have a
+declared gadget and kernel.